Lifeline (crisis support service): History

-Lifeline was founded in Sydney, New South Wales, in 1963 by the late Sir Alan Walker after a call from a distressed man who three days later took his own life.
+Lifeline was founded in Sydney in 1963 by Alan Walker after a call from a distressed man who three days later took his own life.
 Determined not to let loneliness, isolation and anxiety be the cause of other deaths, Walker launched a crisis line which initially operated out of the Methodist Central Mission (now known as Wesley Mission).

 Lifeline Sydney was two years in planning and preparation, with 150 people attending a nine-month training course to work at the centre.
 A century old, dilapidated building owned by the Mission, on the fringes of downtown Sydney was renovated for the purposes of this new support centre.
 A staff of full-time employees was appointed to direct the work of these new telephone crisis support 'workers'.
 The Director General of Post and Telephone Services authorised that this crisis support service should be listed on the Emergency Page of the Telephone Directory and the phones were installed.

 March 1963 saw the opening of the first official Lifeline Centre.
 The initiative was well received with over 100 calls for help being answered on the first day.
-The first call came one minute after the lines were opened and the phones have never stopped ringing.

 In January 1964, Lifeline was featured in an article in Time magazine, which helped lead to the establishment of similar services around the world.

 The first international convention of Lifeline was held in Sydney in August 1966 to guide the development of Lifeline services and to establish quality standards, which led to the formation of Lifeline International.

 In 1994, Lifeline transitioned the 24-hour telephone crisis support line to a single national priority 13 number (13 11 14).

 In 2007, Lifeline introduced national call flow to the 24-hour service.
 This allowed Lifeline to begin flowing calls nationally over a wide area network, to be answered by the next available telephone support volunteer, anywhere in the country.

+Lifeline started Australia's first text-based crisis support service in 2018.